Turn down the noise in your head for a more restful night

 8. Don’t wait for rock bottom before asking for help

-If anxiety rears its ugly head on a regular basis and disrupts your sleep, seek support and talk to your doctor (or a sleep doctor) about possible solutions.
+If anxiety rears its ugly head on a regular basis and disrupts your sleep, seek support and talk to your doctor (or sleep doctor) about possible solutions.
 It’s not something you need to just live with or to accept.
 Sweet dreams are within reach.